elucian/bee/syntax/processing.md

 **Reading a Text**

-Text is iterable by "word".
-The word separator is one space.
-So we can read a text string word by word not line by line.
-We can use "for" iteration to check every word in the text.
-One word can not start/end with space.
+Text is iterable by "row".
+The row separator CR or CRLF.
+So we can read a text line by line.
+You can use _scan_ iteration to check every line of text.
+Each row is a string.
+You can also parse a row word by word using a nested _scan_.

 **Note:**
 The text also support escape sequences like a normal string.
 However in a text literal we do not have to escape the single quote symbols: "'".
-However we have to escape the double quotes like: "This is \"quoted\" text".
-This is very rare since quoted text should use symbols: "« »" like "«quoted»"
+We have to escape the double quotes like: "This is \"quoted\" text".
+This is very rare since quoted text should use symbols: "« »" like "«quoted»".

 **Read next:** [Standard Library](standard.md)